 Being an esthetician, I have faced the dilemma of aging from day one in my career.
 Starting at age 22, I had to tread lightly when offering age-related advice to my clients as I was a ways off from experiencing my own fine lines and the effects of gravity.
 On more than one occasion I got a skeptical glance from a client as I made suggestions about serums and eye creams that held the answer to aging skin.

-Twelve years later, I can now offer my advice with a lot more authority, not just from the knowledge that comes with years of experience, but with first hand experience of seeing how time has changed me.
+Just over two decades on, I can offer my advice with a lot more authority, not just from the knowledge that comes with years of experience, but with first hand experience of seeing how time has changed me.

 I think I look better now than I did ten years ago, but I have moments of insecurity as my grey hairs and expression lines become more noticeable.